blhagadorn/rust-docker/README.md

 ### Simple Hello World (non-Docker)
 In this directory you'll find a file in `src/` called `main.rs`

-To run without docker, run `cargo build --release` and then
+To run without docker, build:
+`cargo build --release` and run:
 `./target/release/hello-world`

 Now we will containerize and run the exact same sets of commands inside of a container

 ### Simple Hello World (with Docker)